adyuta447/adyuta447/README.md

 <br/>

 - 🎓 I'm a Idiot Programer, Linux Enthusiast, and Student
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning about Front-End Dev
 - 🚘 I'm interested in becoming a Full Stack Developer
 - 🐧 I like exploring **GNU/Linux**.